BlogVideo EditingVideo Editor SDK Performance Benchmark: Top SDKs Compared for 2026

 TL;DR

-Banuba consistently delivers the most balanced performance across export speed, real-time FPS, AR effects, and device coverage.
+Banuba consistently delivers the most balanced performance in terms of export speed, real-time FPS, AR effects, and device coverage.

 Meishe stays reliable at 1080p but doesn’t scale as broadly.

-BytePlus supports high-end formats but its performance varies by device class.
+BytePlus supports high-end formats but its performance varies widely by device class.

 1. Export Times vs. Resolution (720p → 4K)